 - Create and apply L3 ACLs

-To demonstrate a real-world model of how you might use VLANs, I created a fictional zoned-network.
-In Figure 5-17, I isolated incoming Internet traffic and created internal data center security zones.
+To demonstrate a real-world model of how you might use VLANs, I created a fictional zoned network.
+In Figure 5-17, I isolated incoming internet traffic and created internal data center security zones.

 Figure 5 – 17: Security Zones

 A security zone is nothing more than a network segment with protected ingress.
 The level of protection is commensurate with the criticality of systems or the sensitivity of data it contains.
-One type of security zone provides a secure bridge between the Internet and the data center.
+One type of security zone provides a secure bridge between the internet and the data center.
 Note that the externally facing zones cannot communicate with each other; each is a separate VLAN, and no routing is allowed between them.
-VLAN assignments and access control list processing occurs in the edge switches.
+VLAN assignments and access control list processing occur in the edge switches.
 The edge switches trunk to an L2 aggregation switch.

-Aggregating external traffic allows implementation of single-point packet, session, and network behavior monitoring.
+Aggregating external traffic allows implementation of single-point packet, session and network behavior monitoring.
 Placing all incoming packets on a single trunk allows proactive response before any traffic arrives at the core.
 For example, all packets passing through the aggregator-to-core trunk pass through an intrusion prevention system (IPS).

 Voice over IP (VoIP)

-Another common use for VLANs is separation of IP phone (VoIP) traffic from data segments.
+Another common use for VLANs is the separation of IP phone (VoIP) traffic from data segments.
 Leveraging another portion of the 802.1Q tag, Q-switches can also prioritize packets based on a quality of service (QoS) value, as shown in Figure 5-18.
 IP phones are usually VLAN-aware, inserting the VLAN tag before placing a voice packet on the network.
 Voice packets should use non-data VLANs for optimized QoS and security.

 Figure 5 – 18: Priority (QoS) Tag

 Using VLAN-aware IP phones, the switch administrator can explicitly assign VLANs to voice packets.
 All voice packets received by the switch port already have a VLAN assignment, and the switch forwards them accordingly.
-If you attach a computer to an Ethernet port on the phone, data packets arrive at the switch port untagged.
+If you attach a computer to an ethernet port on the phone, data packets arrive at the switch port untagged.
 VLAN assignment of data packets is controlled by the assignment rules you configured for the VLAN to which the port/packet belongs.
 What you end up with is a Q-switch port that handles both tagged and untagged packets.
 While usually configured as an access port, it behaves like a mini-trunk.

 System attack surfaces are not perfect.
 Consequently, we should allow only expected traffic to reach them.
 VLANs provide this capability.
-By using VACLs, entry into each VLAN is tightly controlled, and use of L3 ACLs helps ensure only authorized packets route between VLANs.
+By using VACLs, entry into each VLAN is tightly controlled, and the use of L3 ACLs helps ensure only authorized packets route between VLANs.

 Routing between VLANs is necessary.
 However, if all VLANs end up routed to all other VLANs, something is wrong in your architecture, and the benefits of network segmentation diminish.